mateuszjurewicz/notes_public/English Vocabulary.md

 a tooth that is broken or not in alignment with the others
 - `sojourn (in/at)`
 a temporary stay, brief period of residence (as noun), or to stay somewhere temporarily.
+- `solecism` (pron sol(e/i)sizm)
+A nonstandard usage or grammatical construction.
+A violation of etiquette.
+An impropriety, mistake, or incongruity.
+From the name of an Athenian colony that developed a dialect regarded as substandard.
 - `soporific`
 inducing sleep or drowsiness (e.g. motions of a train or a rocking chair).
 As a noun it refers to a substance that induce sleep.
 Can also mean "sleepy" of a person or mood.
 - `sotto voce`